-In Michigan, 137 were hospitalized for CO poisoning in 2014.
+In Michigan, 88 people were hospitalized for CO poisoning in 2016.
 In the U.S., CO causes an average of 430 deaths and more than 20,000 hospital emergency room visits per year according to the Centers for Disease Control and Prevention (CDC).

-Carbon monoxide poisoning data are available on the MiTracking data portal.
+Carbon monoxide poisoning emergency department visits and hospitalizations data are available on the MiTracking data portal.